home-assistant/home-assistant.io/source/_integrations/siren.mqtt.markdown

   required: false
   type: template
 command_off_template:
   description: Defines a [template](/docs/configuration/templating/#processing-incoming-data) to generate the payload to send to `command_topic` when the siren turn off service is called.
 By default `command_template` will be used as template for service turn off.
 The variable `value` will be assigned with the configured `payload_off` setting.
-The siren state attributes `tone`, `volume_level` or `duration` can also be used as variables in the template.
-When operation in optimistic mode the corresponding state attributes can be set with the turn on service.
   required: false
   type: template
 command_topic:
   description: The MQTT topic to publish commands to change the siren state.
-To set `duration`, `tone` or `volume_level` use `command_template` and optional `command_template_off` to format the payload.
+Without command template a JSON payload is published.
+When the siren turn on service is called, the startup parameters will be added to the JSON payload.
+The `state` value of the JSON payload will be set to the the `payload_on` or `payload_off` configured payload.
   required: false
   type: string
 device: